 3 Stocks to Protect Your Passive Income Against Inflation

-The first stock on our list is Home Depot (HD), the giant hardware and home improvement retailer.
+Home Depot (HD), the giant hardware and home improvement retailer, is the first stock on our list.
 Home Depot was founded in 1978 by Bernie Marcus and Arthur Blank.

 Today, it has grown into the world’s largest home improvement retailer in North America and the world.
 At the end of 2021, the company had about 2,317 stores in the US, Canada, and Mexico and multiple websites.